 - I Have More Thoughts Than I Realized

 So many things occupy your mind when you’re going through the motions of your life.
 Am I ready for that meeting in work tomorrow?
-Do I need to hire a plumber to deal with the kitchen sink or can I do it myself?
+Do I need to hire any plumbers to deal with the kitchen sink or can I do it myself?
 I haven’t called Dad in a while, I should do that.

 There is so much going on, there are so many things that demand your attention and it is basically impossible to ignore it all.
 Most of the time anyway.
 There is something about that moment when you’re sitting outside your tent with only the light of the moon and your campfire, that changes things.

 The days duties are done, you don’t need to worry about the house or work or your family because they’re all back home, your mind is free.
 But it’s also not free, in a surprisingly beautiful way.

 You have so many thoughts, and not the worrisome kind of thoughts, but the hopeful and exciting kind.
 Quiet, lonely seclusion opens up your mind to all the possibilities that the future holds, all of the things you want to try but haven’t got around to yet.

 You are like everyone else.
 You’re a dreamer who normally doesn’t have enough time to dream.
 It’s pretty comforting to realize that you are not truly a lifeless drone who lacks the capacity to think for themselves.

 One big thing which is a deterrent to a lot of people in regards to camping is how seemingly limited your comfort is.
 You’re leaving your mattress behind in favour of the ground, and your bedsheets in favour of a sleeping bag.

 You’ve got no oven, no fridge and you only have access to as much food as you can carry in your pack.
 And perhaps most devastatingly, you’re away from a TV and a reliable internet connection.